WHU-USI3DV/CoFiI2P/README.md

 ```
 RRE = 2.54 ± 8.93, RTE = 1.21 ± 9.55
 ```
 **Following [Dr. Bie Lin's](https://www.researchgate.net/profile/Lin-Bie/research) suggestion, we incorporated random translations in the x-y plane during evaluation.
-We are grateful to their careful review of our code and helpful suggestions~**
+We are grateful to his careful review of our code and helpful suggestions~.**

 ### Training
 Example: train ```CoFiI2P``` on the KITTI Odometry dataset